In this post I respond to some of the common objections to Pascal’s wager, keeping each response to under 100 words!

 13. Dammit Jim, it’s just not scientific!
 Answer: The wager doesn’t give evidence for god:it’s a moral/prudential argument for belief.
 The view that your beliefs always ought to be in accordance with your evidence is powerful and useful, but should we be certain that it’s true, and that there are never prudential reasons to hold a belief?
 If not, then the full force of Pascal’s wager returns, since any non-zero credence that there are prudential reasons for belief is enough to let infinite utility back in.
 Even if you could be rationally certain in this norm, however, it just changes the actions Pascal’s wager warrants (see 11).

 15. The only reason you’d believe this is because you want to believe in God anyway.
 Answer: There’s a class of responses to the wager that bring into question your motives for defending the argument in the first place.
 I don’t really think that motives like wanting to believe in god have much bearing on the efficacy of the argument, but they should probably give you reason to doubt my weighing of the arguments and evidence, etc. But I don’t have such motives.
-I came to this through intellectual curiosity, though I don’t think that means that I’ll end up finding the conclusions unmotivating (at least, it seems like it should be no less motivating than other ethical discoveries are).
+I came to this through intellectual curiosity, though I don’t think that means that I’ll end up finding the conclusions unmotivating.

 16. Doesn’t the wager promote an unethical life of belief over an ethical life of non-belief?
 Answer: In principle the wager could promote this.
 But I don’t see any reason to think that this is overwhelmingly likely.
 It doesn’t necessarily favor adopting a given religion unflinchingly.
 And if we are more confident that god is more non-malevolent than not and that we haven’t been grossly mislead about the nature of moral truth, then we have strong reasons to act morally.
 The wager applies to actions as well as beliefs, so even if you think you’ll be ‘forgiven’ for a certain action it’s unlikely that under PW it’ll be worth performing an action you are confident is wrong.

 17. The wager is only valid because there are problematic features of infinities.
-Answer: The infinite version of Pascal’s wager relies on features of infinities: e.g. that you won’t get a finite result if you multiply infinite numbers by finite, non-zero numbers.
+Answer: The infinite version of Pascal’s wager relies on features of infinities: e.g. that the expected value of an infinitely good outcome is will not be finite.
 But the uncertainty argument will apply even if you’re pretty certain these features won’t be present in the correct account of infinities.
-However, uncertainty is on less steady grounds in mathematics than elsewhere.
 I don’t think that our worries about the wager give us sufficient reason to reject these principles of infinities.
-In any case, we could reformulate much of wager by simply appealing to sufficiently large finite amounts of utility.
+In principle we could reformulate much of wager by simply appealing to sufficiently large finite amounts of utility, but Pascal’s wager seems to be consistent with features of infinities that we are happy with in other domains.

 18. What if we have bounded utility functions?
 Aren’t unbounded utility functions problematic?
 Answer: Utility functions that are bounded above and below can prevent both positive and negative infinite forms of Pascal’s wager.
 But there are some obvious drawbacks to this response: 1.
 It’s ad hoc.
 What other reason do we have to think we don’t have an unbounded concave utility function over happiness (that isn’t’ just a result of our inability to adequately handle large numbers)?
 2. Counterintuitive results at the point where a unit of happiness has no extra value for us, 3.
 Might not work for non-preference forms of utilitarianism (moral PW argument) and 4.
 We shouldn’t be certain that out utility function is bounded.